alexmcdermid/transaction-api/docs/private-app-runner-neon.md

 - Source: ECR image.
 - Port: `8080`.
 - Incoming traffic: public.
+- Dev outgoing traffic: default public networking, using a non-private Neon connection.
-- Outgoing traffic: custom VPC connector.
+- Prod outgoing traffic: custom VPC connector, using Neon PrivateLink.
-- VPC connector: private subnets and `<backend-egress-security-group-name>` for prod.
+- Prod VPC connector: private subnets and `<backend-egress-security-group-name>`.
-- No NAT Gateway.
+- Prod has no NAT Gateway.
 - Instance role: DynamoDB read role.

 Do not set incoming traffic to private for the backend API unless an API Gateway/private client design is introduced.
 The frontend needs to reach the backend API over the public App Runner/custom domain.